Quintusnz/Math-Dash/design-documentation/design-system/components/forms.md

 # Forms & Inputs

 ## Overview
-Forms in Math Dash are primarily used for Profile Creation, Settings, and Login (Adults).
+Forms in Ready Steady Math are primarily used for Profile Creation, Settings, and Login (Adults).
 They should be friendly, forgiving, and easy to tap.

 ## Components